Metro North Railroad, Poughkeepsie, New York

 Bus connections can greatly expand access to train stations, providing a first- and last-mile option for residents without a car and reducing the demand for limited parking at stations.
-Of course, this only works if the bus arrives when train passengers need it, but coordination of bus service is difficult given the frequency of changes to train schedules (especially during COVID-related service cuts) and the impact a shift in bus timing can have on the rest of the route.
+Of course, this only works if the bus arrives when train passengers need it, so coordination of bus service and train schedules is critical.
 Even if bus schedules coordinate with train schedules, when a train runs late, buses must either wait (causing delays on the route) or miss the connection entirely.

 In Dutchess, six of our nine stations have bus service Monday to Saturday, but only three routes are designed to coordinate with the train schedule – Route G in Beacon and the New Hamburg and Poughkeepsie RailLinks.
 The RailLinks only provide weekday peak hour service.
 According to County Public Transit, outside of Beacon, few people currently use the bus to access the train.

 State and County agencies would like to provide bus service to the Rhinecliff station, but a full-size bus cannot navigate the station’s access roads, and there are no sidewalks between potential bus drop-off points and the station.
 An alternative model, such as microtransit, could be one option for such a challenging location.
 Our 2020 Connect Mid-Hudson Regional Transit Plan proposes a microtransit zone that would include the station.

 Which stations have parking and congestion issues?